Bike & Sail the Highlands of Scotland

 A group transfer is available between Edinburgh/Edinburgh Airport and the tour start on embarkation and disembarkation day.
 See pricing and remarks for details.
 Travel time is 3 hours.

 If you prefer public transportation, from the Edinburgh Airport, there are good connections by train and bus throughout Scotland.
-The simplest and cheapest connection between the individual places is the Citylink Busses.
+The simplest and cheapest connection between the individual places is the Citylink Buses.
 It is advisable to reserve the bus in advance.Climate

 Please check local conditions before your arrival.